-Remember when I talked about using craft supplies I already have for my projects?
-I’m trying to do it with my holiday crafts and decor too.
-I hope I’m helping to give you ideas on how to use what you already have to create now decor items for your home.
-It was time for a new Halloween wreath and I’m so happy with how this Spooky Spider Wreath turned out.
+I’m lucky to have as many craft supplies as I do, so I’m trying to be grateful by using them for projects instead of buying new things.
+I’m excited to share with you ideas on how to use what you already have to create new seasonal decor for your home.
+It was time for a new Halloween wreath and I couldn’t be more happy with how this Spooky Spider Wreath turned out.

 Foam wreath (I took apart an old wreath)